exoplatform/exo-documentation/docs/OAuthIntegration.rst

 are similar :
-You have to create an application, provide Authorized Redirect URI, which is http://server.local.network.com:8080/portal/openidAuth Then, you will be able to collect a client ID, and a client secret, that will be needed to configure exo.
+You have to create an application, provide Authorized Redirect URI, which is http://server.local.network.com:8080/portal/openidAuth Then, you will be able to obtain a client ID, and a client secret from the openID provider to configure exo.

 .. _OAuthAuthentication.SettingUpPlatform: